Bachelor of Arts

 LES 462.
 International Law and Organizations.
 3,4 Hours.

 This course will examine the major principles and concepts of international law.
 Students will study the sources of international law, the purposes of international organizations, and affected issues such as security, peacekeeping, ethnic conflicts, human rights, and economic and social development.
 Course Information: Same as PSC 462.
+Undergraduates are restricted to 3 credit hour sections; graduates are restricted to 4 credit hour sections.

 LES 463.
 Labor Law.
 3,4 Hours.